timothykiyeng/Ping-Pong/README.md

 - Ruby on Rails

 ## Known Bugs
-- None at the moment, but open to any suggestions.
+- On sign up, a user has to refresh the page to be redirected to the home page - working on it.

 ## Setup instructions